 - High-quality VET programmes integrate learners into labour markets and open pathways for further personal and professional development.
 However, the quality and importance of VET programmes differ greatly across countries.
 In some countries, half of all young adults (25-34 year-olds) have a vocational qualification as their highest level of educational attainment, while the share is in the low single digits in other countries.
-In Slovenia, 46% of 25-34 year-olds have a VET qualification as their highest level of attainment (Figure 1): 39% at upper secondary level and 8% at short-cycle tertiary level. - Across the OECD, unemployment rates for 25-34 year-olds with vocational upper secondary attainment are lower than for their peers with general upper secondary or post-secondary nontertiary attainment.
-This is also the case in Slovenia, where 5.1% of young adults with vocational upper secondary attainment are unemployed, compared to 9.4% of those with general upper secondary attainment. - Although an upper secondary qualification is often the minimum attainment needed for successful labour-market participation, some 25-34 year-olds still leave education without such a qualification.
+In Norway, 21% of 25-34 year-olds have a VET qualification as their highest level of attainment: 18% at upper secondary level, 1% at post-secondary non-tertiary level, and 2% at short-cycle tertiary level (Figure 1). - Although an upper secondary qualification is often the minimum attainment needed for successful labour-market participation, some 25-34 year-olds still leave education without such a qualification.
 On average across the OECD, 14% of young adults have not attained an upper secondary qualification.
-In Slovenia, the share is lower than the OECD average (5%). - In almost all OECD countries, tertiary degrees provide a significantly larger earnings advantage.
-In Slovenia, 25-34 year-old workers with bachelor's attainment earn 48% more than their peers without upper secondary attainment, while those with master's or doctoral attainment earn 72% more. - Tertiary attainment continues to increase among the working age population.
+In Norway, the share is higher than the OECD average (16%). - Workers in Norway aged 25-34 with vocational upper secondary or post-secondary non-tertiary attainment earn 24% more than those without upper secondary attainment, whereas the earning advantage for workers with general upper secondary or post-secondary non-tertiary attainment is 6%.
+However, in almost all OECD countries, tertiary degrees provide a significantly larger earnings advantage.
+In Norway, 25-34 year-old workers with bachelor's attainment (or equivalent) earn 19% more than their peers without upper secondary attainment, while those with master's or doctoral attainment (or equivalent) earn 40% more. - Tertiary attainment continues to increase among the working age population.
 On average across the OECD, tertiary attainment is becoming as common as upper secondary or post-secondary nontertiary attainment among 25-64 year-olds.
-In Slovenia, 40% of 25-64 year-olds have tertiary attainment, a smaller share than those that have upper secondary attainment (51%). - On average across OECD countries, 14.7% of young adults aged 18-24 are not in education, employment or training (NEET), while in Slovenia the corresponding figure is 8.7%.
+In Norway, 48% of 25-64 year-olds have tertiary attainment, a larger share than those that have upper secondary or post-secondary non-tertiary attainment (35%). - On average across OECD countries, 14.7% of young adults aged 18-24 are not in education, employment or training (NEET), while in Norway the corresponding figure is 7.1%.
 Reducing NEET rates among young adults is a particularly important challenge in all countries because those who become NEET face worse labour-market outcomes later in life than their peers who remained in education or training at this age.